roykroth/roth-recipes/_recipes/jdawgs-sauce.md

 - Combine all ingredients in a saucepan.
 Heat till bubbling.
 Remove from heat and allow to cool.

 ---
 Best hot dog sauce of all time.
+Best served on a dog that has been cut in a cross hatched pattern and topped with a pickle spear.
+Whenever you are in Utah, get the real thing at any [JDawgs](http://jdawgs.com)!